The 46 Best Podcasts for Your Next Road Trip or Long Flight

 39. Comments by Celebs

-Specializing in people who are famous for being famous (and on Bravo), this podcast thrives on of-the-moment celebrity gossip, with a heavy emphasis on the Kardashians.
-Hosts Emma Diamond and Julie Kramer are experts on these celebs and provide context and (yes) nuance on the doings of the Vanderpumps, Paris Hilton, Megan Fox, and their C-List ilk.
+Specializing in people who are famous (and famous for being famous), this podcast thrives on of-the-moment celebrity gossip, with a heavy emphasis on the Kardashians and any breaking news in the world of Taylor Swift.
+Hosts Emma Diamond and Julie Kramer are experts on these celebs and provide context and even nuance around the doings of the Vanderpumps, Paris Hilton, Megan Fox, and many other people whose names you know even if you don’t quite know why.

 If you’re a history buff